ddombro3/solana-rpc-price-engine/README.md

 A small n8n workflow for pulling Solana liquidity pool balances directly through RPC and calculating token prices from the pool reserves.

-The goal is to get price data directly from on-chain pool state instead of relying only on third-party price APIs.
+The goal is to get price data directly from on chain pool state instead of relying only on third party price APIs.

 ## Why I built it